daredevilteja/knowledge-base-app/README.md

 # KNOWLEDGE BASE

-Knowledge Base is application where we can store relevant and reliable knowledge from the internet.
+Knowledge Base is an application where we can store relevant and reliable knowledge from the internet.
 Then we can ask questions and get relevant answers from the knowledge base with source url.
 This application helps all types of people be it developers, designers, engineers and many more.
 People can build their own custom knowledge base from the internet and use it as a agent to solve their queries.

 ## Software Installation